 - Left 4 Dead 2 uses this with the Bile Bomb, which mimics the effects of the Boomer's vomit.
 Splashing this on any zombie will cause a horde to swarm and attack the zombie(s) that have been hit by the Bile Bomb.
 Hitting the Tank with this earns you the Septic Tank achievement and Hilarity Ensues as you watch it being mobbed by its own kind.
 Don't try it on the Witch...

 - If you splash the bomb on two special infected, they will also duke it out to the death for more hilarity ensuing.
 Bile Bombs in VS mode is a major annoyance to the infected players since their screen gets covered in bile like they were vomited on by a Boomer and all the common infected will swarm the player and beat them to death.

 - The hilarity stops ensuing if a Boomer vomits on someone, negating the effects of the bile bomb.

-- In Champion Of Norrath and its sequel, there are two spells like this: Convert for the living, and Convert Undead for the undead.
+- In Champions of Norrath and its sequel, there are two spells like this: Convert for the living, and Convert Undead for the undead.
 They are learned by the high elf cleric and dark elf shadow-knight.

-- In the turn-based strategy Incubation, there's an enemy called Cy'Coo who has a devastating artillery attack, which is nevertheless slow: it takes it one turn to aim, and another turn to fire.
+- In the Turn-Based Strategy game Incubation, there's an enemy called Cy'Coo who has a devastating artillery attack, which is nevertheless slow: it takes it one turn to aim, and another turn to fire.
 Very clever players can have the Cy'Coo to aim at one of their soldiers, then move that soldier away and trick an alien into walking on the soldier's former position…

 - In The Immortal, you can turn two trolls against each other by throwing a troll ritual knife (used by trolls to declare a fight to the death) in between them, allowing you to sneak by them while they fight.